FAQ Smartroad Gotland

 Smartroad Gotland is a unique pre-commercial demonstration project with the purpose of building knowledge for the future electricity roads.
-This is done by implementing an inductive electric road, compatible with all types of vehicles in Visby, Sweden.
+This is done by implementing an inductive electric road, compatible with all types of vehicles, in Visby, Sweden.
 The project is implemented by the consortium for Smartroad Gotland, under the leadership of Electreon AB.
 This world leading technique have created an opportunity to massively reduce the need for fossil fuels and simultaneously decrease air and noise pollution in urban areas.

-Why is the project located on Gotland?
+Why is the road built on Gotland?

 Why is it called ”Smartroad”?